Dr. Rebecca Spyke Keiser, Head, Office of International Science & Engineering & CORSSP

-Dr. Rebecca Spyke Keiser is head of the Office of International Science & Engineering (OISE) at the National Science Foundation (NSF).
-OISE promotes an integrated, foundation-wide international strategy and manages internally focused programs that are innovative, catalytic and responsive to a broad range of NSF and national interests.
+Keiser has served as head of OISE since coming to NSF in 2015.
+The office promotes an integrated, international strategy and manages internally focused programs that are innovative, catalytic and responsive to a broad range of NSF and national interests.

-Keiser's experience covers science and technology policy, agreements and other cooperative efforts.
+Keiser also served as assistant to the director for international relations at the White House Office of Science and Technology Policy, where she provided policy guidance to the president's science advisor.
+Her experience covers science and technology policy, agreements and other cooperative efforts.
 She is a board member of Women in Aerospace and a member of the American Academy for the Advancement of Science.

+Keiser has a bachelor's degree in Japanese studies from Wellesley College; a master's degree in politics of the world economy from the London School of Economics; and a doctorate in international studies from the University of South Carolina.
 She speaks Japanese and Spanish.

-Keiser earned a Bachelor of Arts degree in Japanese studies from Wellesley College, a Master of Science degree in politics of the world economy from the London School of Economics, and a doctorate in international studies from the University of South Carolina.

 Credit: National Science Foundation/Farchadi Koorosh

 Images and other media in the National Science Foundation Multimedia Gallery are available for use in print and electronic material by NSF employees, members of the media, university staff, teachers and the general public.
 All media in the gallery are intended for personal, educational and nonprofit/non-commercial use only.

 Images credited to the National Science Foundation, a federal agency, are in the public domain.
 The images were created by employees of the United States Government as part of their official duties or prepared by contractors as "works for hire" for NSF.
 You may freely use NSF-credited images and, at your discretion, credit NSF with a "Courtesy: National Science Foundation" notation.

 Additional information about general usage can be found in Conditions.

 Download the high-resolution JPG version of the image.
 (6.4 MB)